 - interpedicular widening

 - bone fragment retropulsion into the spinal canal may occur

 - consequent spinal cord contusion may occur, and it is best assessed by MRI (axial and sagittal T2)

 - all patients require a CT to assess the injury and evaluate the extent of the retropulsed fragments which may enter the spinal canal, and a percentage of spinal canal narrowing should be reported

-- caution must be taken when referring stability on the report, as this should be assessed together with the clinical data
+- caution must be taken when referring to stability on the report, as this should be assessed together with the clinical data ref

 - 1. Shuman WP, Rogers JV, Sickler ME et-al. Thoracolumbar burst fractures: CT dimensions of the spinal canal relative to postsurgical improvement.
 AJR Am J Roentgenol.
 1985;145 (2): 337-41.
 AJR Am J Roentgenol (abstract) - Pubmed citation